Multiplicative Invariance for a Class of Subsets of the Complex Plane: Multiplicative Invariance in

 \begin{itemize} \item[(i)] $q(k)-r(k) \in \{0, \pm1, \pm(n+i), \pm(n-1+i)\}$ when $n\neq 2$, or \item[(ii)] $q(k)-r(k) \in \{0, \pm1, \pm(2+i), \pm(1+i), \pm i, \pm (2+2i)\}$ when $n = 2$. \end{itemize} \end{lemma}

-This restriction can be used to deduce what expansions are possible for complex numbers that have multiple radix expansions.
+This lemma can be used to deduce what expansions are possible for complex numbers that have multiple radix expansions.
 It is also through this analysis that it can be shown that a complex number has at most three representations in base $b=-n+i$.
 We restrict ourselves to the case that $n\geq 2$.
-The non-trivial subsets of the digit set $\Lambda_{-1+i}$ cause $C_{D}$ to be a singleton.
+Enforcing that pairs of digits are not distance $1$ apart in the case of $b=-1+i$ implies that $C_{D}$ is a singleton.

 In \cite{G82}, Gilbert derives a state graph that governs triples of radix expansions that represent the same complex number.
-We present the exposition used to derive and parse the graph.
+We present the exposition needed to derive and parse the graph.

 Suppose $p, q$ and $r$ are radix expansions of the same complex number.
 We do not assume that they are distinct.
 We define the $k$th state of $p, q$ and $r$ to be the triple